revealapp/Revert/README.md

 **Revert**
 ==========

-Revert is a sample iOS app destined to be inspected through @reveal_app.
+Revert is a Universal iOS 7+ application destined to be inspected through @reveal_app.

+It supports dynamic type.

 Architecture
 -----------